Ulysses L. Houston

 and was an influential organizer in Savannah, Georgia's African-American community during the mid-19th century.

 He was born a slave in Grahamville, South Carolina, and was taken by his master Moses Henderson to Savannah, where he served as a house servant.
 According to the book Redeeming the South religious cultures and racial identities among Southern Baptists: "He learned to read from white sailors while he worked in the city's hospital and earned money by hiring out his time."
 Licensed to preach in 1855, he was the pastor of the Third African Baptist Church (later renamed the First Bryan Baptist Church) in Savannah, Georgia, a congregation of about 400, from 1861 to 1889.
 He was twice president of the black Baptist convention in Georgia.

+During the American Civil War, Houston was one of the 20 Black church leaders who met with Secretary of War Edwin Stanton and Union General William Tecumseh Sherman on January 12, 1865.
+He was one of the 16 freedmen in this group.
+This meeting (which would later be called the "Savannah Colloquy") took place at the Green–Meldrim House, and their discussion directly led to Sherman's Special Field Orders No. 15, which included the famous Forty acres and a mule land allotment.

-Houston was one of the Original 33 African American legislators of the Reconstruction era in Georgia, expelled or forced to resign.
-He was also one of the 16 freedmen church leaders who met with Union General William Tecumseh Sherman in 1865.
+He was later one of the Original 33 African American legislators of the Reconstruction era in Georgia, expelled or forced to resign.